ricklove/BushRun/Assets/Notes/WorkHours.md

 - Add used images to source control

+### 6:46-6:52

+- Test on KindleHD - OK

+### 6:53-7:08

+- Remove wrong answer and reset
+- Reduce text size if it doesn't fit

 # TODO

+- Add subject

 - Respond to choice with particle effects
-- Change head with response
-- Add subject